quietly-turning/Lua-For-SM5/_Examples/Arbitrary-Input.md

 <span class="CodeExample-Title">An input event table:</span>
 {% highlight lua linenos=table %}
 {
+	-- The semi-raw button that was pressed.
+	-- This is what the button was mapped to by
+	-- the keymap settings, but without the
+	-- conversions that occur when
+	-- OnlyDedicatedMenuButtons is true.
+	-- Will be empty if the button was not mapped. button = string,

+	-- The type of event.
+One of three possible values:
+	--		"InputEventType_FirstPress"
+	--		"InputEventType_Repeat"
+	--		"InputEventType_Release".
+	type = string,

+	-- The cooked button that was pressed.
+	-- This is button with mapping that occurs when
+	-- OnlyDedicatedMenuButtons is true applied.
+	-- This is nil for unmapped buttons.
+	GameButton = string,

+	-- The player that the controller is mapped to, or nil.
+	PlayerNumber = PlayerNumber,

+	-- The game controller this event was mapped to.
+	-- "GameController_1" or "GameController_2"
+	-- or nil if the event wasn't mapped to either controller. controller = string,

+	-- Unknown purpose.
+Probably related to Netplay.
+	MultiPlayer = string,

 	-- The raw details of the event.
 	-- Most of the time, this will be "lower level"
 	-- than anything you might want themeside.